LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/key-stores/capi.md

 }
 ```

-> [!NOTE]
+> [!TIP]
-> Using the OS machine key store requires administrative privileges of the user running the application
+> To use the OS machine key store, [configure Amplia to use a local user account](../configure-app-user.md) and
+> add the application user to the local *Administrators* user group.

 Safenet eToken cryptographic USB token: